/usr/bin/fgrep [-bchilnsvx] -e pattern_list [file...]

 /usr/xpg4/bin/fgrep [-bchilnqsvx] pattern [file...]

-The fgrep (fast grep) utility searches files for a character string and prints all lines that contain that string. fgrep is different from grep(1) and from egrep(1) because it searches for a string, instead of searching for a pattern that matches an expression. fgrep uses a fast and compact algorithm.
+The fgrep (fixed grep) utility searches files for a character string and prints all lines that contain that string. fgrep is different from grep(1) and from egrep(1) because it searches for a string, instead of searching for a pattern that matches an expression.

 The characters $, *, [, ^, |, (, ), and \ are interpreted literally by fgrep, that is, fgrep does not recognize full regular expressions as does egrep.
 These characters have special meaning to the shell.
 Therefore, to be safe, enclose the entire string within single quotes (´).

 If no files are specified, fgrep assumes standard input.
 Normally, each line that is found is copied to the standard output.
 The file name is printed before each line that is found if there is more than one input file.

 The following options are supported for both /usr/bin/fgrep and /usr/xpg4/bin/fgrep: